cloud-gov/cg-site/_posts/2023-11-09-release-notes.md

 ---
 layout: post
 date: November 9th 2023
-title: "November 9th cloud.gov Change Log"
+title: "November 9th Cloud.gov Change Log"
-excerpt: The cloud.gov team is working on providing change logs so everyone can see new features and updates.
+excerpt: The Cloud.gov team is working on providing change logs so everyone can see new features and updates.
 ---

 # Change Log - Happy almost Turkey Day!